endritvs/laravel-ai-toolkit/README.md

 ### Explanation:

-- setContent('What is the capital of France?'): Sets the question content for the AI model to process.
+- addContent('What is the capital of France?'): Sets the question content for the AI model to process.
 - setModel('gpt-3.5-turbo'): Specifies the AI model to be used.
 - setMaxTokens(50): Limits the response to a maximum of 50 tokens.
 - execute(): Sends the request to the AI model and retrieves the response.